VarboxInternational/docs/installation.md

 <a name="copy-sql-files"></a>
 #### Copy SQL Files

-Copy all sql files from inside the `varbox/database/sql;` directory into your own `database/sql` directory.
+Copy all sql files from inside the `varbox/database/sql` directory into your `database/sql` directory.

 ```
 cp varbox/database/sql/countries.sql database/sql/countries.sql